-The WMP risk pool consists of three options: The Prime option performed better than budget in 2019, while the Link and Select options failed to achieve budget expectations.
-This was mainly driven by a significant increase in the number of high cost cases in the Select option and an overall deterioration of the risk pool.
+The WMP risk pool consists of three options: The Seclect and Prime options performed better than budget in 2020, while the Link option failed to achieve budget expectations.
+While there was an overall deterioration of the risk pool, this was offset by the change in claims patterns due to the impact of COVID-19 and the national lockdown.

-The risk profile of the risk pool deteriorated further during the year, partially as a result of the implementation of a new subsidy structure by the employer.
-The new subsidy structure allows members to belong to other open medical schemes, as approved by the employer.
+The risk profile of the risk pool deteriorated further during the year, partially as a result of the implementation of a revised subsidy structure by the employer, which has an ongoing impact on the risk pool.
+The revised subsidy structure allows members to belong to other open medical schemes, as approved by the employer.
 The strategic plan of the Fund is to attract new members to the risk pool in order to improve the risk profile.

-The reserve ratio for WMP risk pool decreased from 5.4% at 31 December 2018 to 0.37% at 31 December 2019.
+The reserve ratio for WMP risk pool increased from 0.37% at 31 December 2019 to 7.00% at 31 December 2020.

-The Trustees believe that the risk pool will remain solvent and build reserves during the 2020 benefit year.
+The Trustees believe that the risk pool will remain solvent and build reserves during the 2021 benefit vear.

 Registration number: 1582

 FINANCIAL STATEMENTS

 REPORT OF THE BOARD OF TRUSTEES (continued)

-for the year ended 31 December 2019
+for the year ended 31 December 2020